Installation#

 Supported operating systems#

-circtools was developed and tested on Debian Buster (10) and Ubuntu Jammy Jellyfish (22.04). macOS is supported, but still in development.
-However, macOS functionality cannot be fully guaranteed yet.
+was developed and tested on Debian Bookworm (12), Ubuntu Jammy Jellyfish (22.04), and Ubuntu Noble Numba (24.04). macOS is supported via docker installation.
+However, macOS functionality running the pip installation method cannot be fully guaranteed yet.

 Installation via PyPi#

 The default installation will install everything needed to run circtools except R, STAR, or Stringtie (see below).
-If you like you may install circtools locally (first call) or globally (second call, SU required).
+We recommend to install circtools in a virtual environment (venv) to separate dependencies from other packages as well as the OS.

-python3 -m pip install circtools --user # will install only for the current user
+python3 -m pip install circtools # install latest circtools version from PyPi

-• The required R libraries will be installed in the default location in your home directory - unless you set enviromnet variable $R_LIBS_USER.
+The required R libraries will be installed in the default location in the home directory - unless the environment variable $R_LIBS_USER is set.

 Installation via GitHub#